Introduction to Evolutionary Game Theory

-It is useful for studying biology, economics, and even Artificial Intelligence.
-Let's look at a famous example to see how it works.
+Scientists use this in biology.
+It is also useful in economics and AI.
+Let's look at a classic game to see how it works.

-In this game the animals have two strategies:
+In this game, animals choose between two strategies:

 Hawk Strategy